PRIVACY AND ANTI-SPAM CODE FOR OUR DENTAL OFFICE

 When Personal Information has been collected and is to be used or disclosed for a purpose not previously identified, the new purpose will be identified prior to its use or disclosure.
 Your Consent will be obtained before the Personal Information will be used or disclosed for any such new purpose.

 When you sign the Patient Consent Form, you will be deemed to understand and accept this Office’s collection, use and disclosure of your Personal Information for the specified purposes, in each case subject to this Code and Privacy Laws.

 A Custodian, such as this Office, requires either express Consent or knowledgeable implied Consent from our patients before we may collect, use, or disclose Personal Information.
-When we collect, use, and disclose your Personal Information for health care purposes, Privacy Laws generally permits us to rely upon your knowledgeable implied Consent.
-However, in some instances Privacy Laws requires express Consent.
-Privacy Laws also provides instances where we may collect, use, or disclose your Personal Information without Consent.
+When we collect, use, and disclose your Personal Information for health care purposes, Privacy Laws generally permit us to rely upon your knowledgeable implied Consent.
+However, in some instances Privacy Laws require express Consent.
+Privacy Laws also provide instances where we may collect, use, or disclose your Personal Information without Consent.

 Knowledgeable implied Consent enables us to conclude from surrounding circumstances that a patient would reasonably agree to the collection, use, or disclosure of Personal Information.
 We may rely upon your knowledgeable implied Consent if we are collecting your Personal Information to provide health care.